vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ### Prototypical Inheritance
 The prototype is also an object and thus it also have a prototype.
 This is how the concept of inheritance is being achieved by Javascript.
 Instead of the conventional classes, Javascript objects are composition of various prototypes that will ultimately define the said object's behavior.
-When a property is not found on the object, it will search its prototype and if still not found it will look on the prototype's prototype and further down the *prototype chain* until it finds the said property.
+When a property is not found on the object, it will search its prototype and if not found, it will look on the prototype's prototype and so on, further down the *prototype chain* until it eventually finds the said property.

 To demonstrate this, let's manually modify an object's prototype.
-Note that this is for demonstration purposes only and should never done in actual development or you might mess up the background decision making of the Javascript engine as it runs your code.
+Note that this is for demonstration purposes only and should never be done in actual development or you might mess up the background decision making of the Javascript engine as it runs your code.
 ```javascript
 var human = {
   firstName: 'Default',